andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 References

 Tatum, B.D.
 (2017). _Why are all the black kids sitting together in the
-cafeteria: And other conversations about race._ New York, NY: Basic Books.
+cafeteria: And other conversations about race._ Basic Books.